-School Religious Authority Baden-Powell & St Peter's CE Junior School Diocese of Salisbury Bethany CE Junior School Diocese of Winchester Corfe Castle CE Primary School Diocese of Salisbury Lilliput CE Infant School Diocese of Salisbury Longfleet CE Primary School Diocese of Salisbury St Clement's and St John's CE Infant School Diocese of Winchester St Luke's CE Primary School Diocese of Winchester Swanage St Mark's CE Primary School Diocese of Salisbury Wareham St Mary CE Primary School Diocese of Salisbury Wool CE Primary School Diocese of Salisbury
+School Religious Authority Baden-Powell & St Peter's CE Junior School Diocese of Salisbury Bethany CE Junior School Diocese of Winchester Corfe Castle CE Primary School and Pre-School Diocese of Salisbury Lilliput CE Infant School Diocese of Salisbury Longfleet CE Primary School Diocese of Salisbury Lulworth and Winfrith CE Primary School Diocese of Salisbury St Clement's and St John's CE Infant School Diocese of Winchester St George's CE Primary School and Pre-School Diocese of Salisbury St Luke's CE Primary School Diocese of Winchester St Mark's CE Primary School Diocese of Salisbury Stoborough CE Primary School Diocese of Salisbury Wareham St Mary CE Primary School Diocese of Salisbury Wool CE Primary School Diocese of Salisbury

 Recognising their historic foundations, these schools will preserve and develop their religious character in accordance with the principles of the Church of England and in partnership with the churches at parish and diocesan level.
 These schools aim to support children and their families by providing an education of the highest quality within the context of Christian belief and practice.
 They encourage an understanding of the meaning and significance of faith and promote Christian values through the experiences offered to all their pupils.
+The Church of England's Vision for Education is for the common good of the whole community; all schools in CLP welcome families and pupils of all faiths and of none.

-Schools with Nursery classes
+1.14 Schools with Nursery classes